Ullaakut/cameradar/README.md

 > What happened to the C++ version?

-You can still find it under the 1.1.4 tag on this repo, however it was less performant and stable than the current version written in Golang.
+You can still find it under the 1.1.4 tag on this repo, however it was slower and less stable than the current version written in Golang.
 It is not recommended to use it.

 > How to use the Cameradar library for my own project?